CSC207-2023Y-UofT/course-project-tindar/README.md

 ## Installation and running the project
 Though this is supposedly an Android app, we haven't actually tried running this on a real Android device yet.
 We have been testing and developing this app using emulators in [Android Studio](https://developer.android.com/studio/install).

+Plugin needed
+- Lombok Plugin is needed for the Android Studio.
+Follow the instruction from https://projectlombok.org/setup/android

 To run the app on the Android Studio
 - Open an Android Studio
 - Go to Tools > Device Manage and click on Create device.
 Make sure the Virtual tab is selected.